Macho peruano que se respeta

 Macho peruano que se respeta (lit.
-'Peruvian male that is respected') is a 2015 Peruvian romantic comedy film written and directed by Carlos Landeo in his directorial debut.
+'Peruvian male that is respected') is a 2015 Peruvian romantic sex comedy film written and directed by Carlos Landeo in his directorial debut.
 It stars Carlos Vilchez.
-It premiered on May 21, 2015 in Peruvian theaters.
+It premiered on May 21, 2015, in Peruvian theaters.

 Synopsis

 Máximo is a conqueror and within his charismatic and popular neighborhood of the fence he is known as a true "macho who respects himself", however he is a thousand trades that goes from bad to worse.
 With such a good reputation, one of his friends and disciples will make him a bet that he will not be able to refuse: to make the new neighbor, Carol, fall in love with her, who is known as the most pitiful and difficult woman; achieving it would mean paying off the debt of his workshop and gaining more reputation.
 But Máximo feels strongly attracted to Sarita, the sweetest girl he has ever met, forcing him to lead a double life, between being a casanova or acting like a true man in love.